 Wednesday 9/21 6:00-8:00 pm EST

 Monday 10/3 6:00-8:00 pm EST

-Audio editing software of your choice (there are various free and student versions of different kinds available online, Claire will share some recommendations during the first class if students don't have a preference yet)
+Audio editing software of your choice (there are various free and student versions of different kinds available online and we will cover some options in class)

 Something to record audio with (can be as basic as a smart phone).